The Truth About Who's Responsible For Our Massive Budget Deficit

 But then the bottom fell out.
 The housing bubble burst, the financial crisis hit, and the economy plunged into recession.
 And then President Bush handed President Obama the worst recession in more than 70 years and left Obama to clean up the mess.

-This recession clobbered federal revenues (tax receipts–red line), which have only just regained their 2007 bubble highs.
+This recession clobbered federal revenues (tax receipts–red line), which still have not regained their 2007 bubble highs.
 President Obama’s stimulus, meanwhile, helped add about $600 billion to federal spending (blue line).
 The combination of these two factors ballooned the deficit from $400 billion when President Bush left office to ~$1.3 trillion now.

 So, who’s responsible for the massive deficit?